Spatial Network Calculus: Toward Deterministic Wireless Networking

 Our work extends the classical network calculus framework to spatial domains with generalized power and interference constraints, enhancing its applicability to practical and complex wireless network scenarios.
 The key contributions of this paper are as follows.

-\begin{itemize} \item We extend two regulatory constraints, i.e., ball regulation and shot-noise regulation, to marked point processes and prove their equivalence in this context.
-These regulations provide a unified theoretical foundation for deriving performance lower bounds applicable to all network links in complex and heterogeneous wireless networks. \item We develop a generalized framework that provides deterministic guarantees on network performance, including lower bounds for link success probability under diverse user and traffic demands. \item To demonstrate the practical utility of the proposed framework, we analyze a traffic-adaptive power control strategy tailored to heterogeneous traffic conditions.
-Although this strategy serves as an illustrative example, it highlights how our results can guide power control to meet varying QoS requirements. \end{itemize}
+\begin{itemize} \item We extend two regulatory constraints {in the spatial network calculus}, i.e., ball regulation and shot-noise regulation, to stationary marked point processes and prove their equivalence in this context.
+These regulations provide a unified theoretical foundation for deriving performance lower bounds applicable to all network links in complex and heterogeneous wireless networks. \item {We derive new lower bounds for link success probability under differentiated user and traffic demands.} \item {To demonstrate the practical utility of the proposed framework, we analyze a traffic-adaptive power control strategy tailored to traffic demands.
+It highlights how our results can guide power control to meet varying QoS requirements.} \end{itemize}

 This paper is organized as follows.
 Section II introduces spatial regulations to govern wireless network configurations.
 Section III presents a heterogeneous traffic example and derives link success probability lower bounds for all links based on these regulations.
 Numerical results are discussed in Section IV, followed by conclusions in Section V.